-Here are a few things to watch in the Southeastern Conference during the season's third week:
+Here are some things to watch in the Southeastern Conference during the fourth week of the season:

 AP Sports Writers Steve Megargee in Knoxville, Tennessee, and David Brandt in Jackson, Mississippi, contributed to this story.
 AP College Football website: www.collegefootball.ap.org .